-This is the first quarter vendors started to report 5GC revenues, and revenues came in surprisingly strong.
-Huawei and ZTE led the charge, making them the first and second-ranked vendors for 5GC in 2Q20.
-Mavenir also surprised with 5GC revenues,” stated David Bolan, Research Director at Dell’Oro Group.
-“The ramp-up in the second half of 2020 has already begun, with T-Mobile commercially launching its 5G Standalone network in August, recognizing Cisco and Nokia, as their 5GC suppliers,” Bolan added.
+5GC revenues again came in surprisingly strong.
+Huawei and ZTE led the charge, making them the first and second-ranked vendors for 5GC in 3Q 2020, being the primary 5GC suppliers to the Chinese service providers,” stated David Bolan, Research Director at Dell’Oro Group.